Fifteen More Years and a Fatal Tour — Modern Paraphrase | fresh.bible

-2 Kings 20 — A king's desperate prayer, a miraculous sign, and a mistake that would cost everything
+2 Kings 20 — A miraculous second chance and the pride that squandered it

 was one of best kings.
 Faithful, bold, the kind of leader who actually tore down the and trusted God when came knocking.
-But even the most faithful people get devastating news.
-And what Hezekiah did next — both the beautiful part and the disastrous part — is one of the most human stories in the entire Old Testament.
+But doesn't insulate you from devastating news.
+And what Hezekiah did next — both the beautiful part and the disastrous part — leaves you sitting with something rare: a portrait of a great man being fully, uncomfortably human.

 This chapter has two halves, and they couldn't feel more different.
 The first is raw, tear-soaked, and hopeful.
 The second is a cautionary tale that echoes for centuries.